unChartedZone/title-bot/README.md

 1. Clone the project onto your machine.
 2. If you using docker & docker-compose run the command `docker-compose up`

-- If not using docker, then tranverse to frontend and backend folder and run `npm install` in each directory,
+- If not using docker, then tranverse to `frontend` and `backend` folder and run `npm install` in each directory.

 3. Head over to your browser, and go to `localhost:8081`